Chakradhara29/Cone-Detection-for-Formula-Student-Driverless-Competition-Assignment/README.md

    - Connect the camera output (the image) to the **Deep Learning Object Detector** block.

 3. **Set Detection Parameters**:
-   - Configure the **Detection Threshold** to a suitable level (e.g., 0.47 to filter low-confidence detections).
+   - Configure the **Detection Threshold** to a suitable level (e.g., 0.46 to filter low-confidence detections & set the no. of iterations to 250).
    - Set up the block to output bounding boxes and labels for detected objects.

 ### **5. Configuring Constant Velocity at 30 km/h**